 The funding for the studies and programs included in this UPWP (presented in Chapters 3 through 6) comes from a variety of federal and state sources, as described below.
 The source of funds has important implications with regard to which agency or organization is responsible for programming them and for the MPO's vote to approve both the UPWP and the subsequent work programs for the studies.
 The chapters of this UPWP are organized based on funding source-MPO-funded (3C-funded) studies and agency/other client-funded studies.
-FHWA and FTA have informed the MPO that as of FFY 2020, the 3C PL and Section 5303 contracts will be awarded as a single contract; Section 5303 funds were transferred to FHWA in July 2019 as part of the single contract award.
+FHVVA and FTA have informed the MPO that as of FFY 2020, the 3C PL and Section 5303 contracts will be awarded as a single contract; Section 5303 funds were transferred to FHVVA in July 2019 as part of the single contract award.
 Because this information was not available until late in the development process, the two types of funding are still broken out separately in this UPWP.

 - FHWA 3C Planning (PL)/MassDOT Local Match: These are FHWA planning funds distributed to MassDOT's OTP, according to an allocation formula established by federal legislation, to carry out the 3C planning process.
 OTP distributes these funds to Massachusetts MPOs according to a formula based on population.
 The FFY 2020 3C PL funding allocation for the Boston region is \$3,813,949, which includes in-state matching funds.
 That allocation is fully programmed in this UPWP. - FTA 3C Planning (§5303)/MassDOT Local Match: FTA provides 3C planning funds for transit projects to MPOs under Section 5303 of the Federal Transit Act.
 These funds require a local match, are distributed according to an allocation formula, and are administered by MassDOT.
 The FFY 2020 FTA allocation for the Boston region, including a total local match, is \$2,321,502.
-The total amount programmed in this UPWP for studies to be conducted by CTPS, MassDOT, and the MAPC on behalf of the MPO is \$1,919,814 as described below: - MPO FTA 3C Planning (§5303): The total amount of FTA funds, including a local match, programmed in this UPWP is \$1,475,757.
-Of that amount, \$1,355,757 is FFY 2020 §5303 funds, while \$120,000 is extended FFY 2019 §5303 funds used to support the CTPS Strategic Plan and MPO Operations Plan.
+The total amount programmed in this UPWP for studies to be conducted by CTPS, MassDOT, and the MAPC on behalf of the MPO is \$1,799,814 as described below: - MPO FTA 3C Planning (§5303): The total amount of FTA funds, including a local match, programmed in this UPWP for work conducted by the MPO staff is \$1,355,757.